How to Stop Creditors Protection Service Debt Collection Harassment: Know Your Rights

 You have the right to request that a debt collector stop contacting you.
 To do so, send a written cease-and-desist letter to Creditors Protection Service.
 Send it via certified mail and keep a copy for your records.

-If harassment continues, file a complaint with the Consumer Financial Protection Bureau (CFPB) or your state’s attorney general.
-These agencies can investigate and take action against violators.
+If harassment continues, you can report Creditors Protection Service to CFPB (the Consumer Financial Protection Bureau) or your state’s attorney general.
+These agencies can investigate and potentially take action against violators.

 Can Creditors Protection Service Take Legal Action Against You?